aaronmckinstry706/santander-prediction-kaggle/journal.md

 Finished the rough-draft training code.
 Now I need to put it all together in a function.
 However, now's a good stopping point.
 Need to find a library, cuz Baltimore.

 Testing a workflow relating to journal entries.
 Success! *Figured* *that* *shit* *out*.
 Now I just need to put those commands in scripts, and we're good to go.
 I'm testing the scripts.
+Put those commands into scripts.
+Success!

+## July 29, 2018

+Need to put training code into functions.
+Done!
+Took a bit longer than expected, but I did it.
+Next, I need to add code that tests different learning rates and chooses the best one.
+After that, if the optimal learning rate isn't performing well at all, I'll try using different preprocessing techniques (i.e., normalize with mirror-negatives, etc.).

+First: test different learning rates.
+Done, but now I want to implement early stopping.
+That's the next step.
+I'm too overworked, though.
+Wait 'til next week.